TheoNorris/the-odd-dog-blog/README.md

 - I currently have one existing problem which is the submit button in edit_reply.

 When a user submits the edit_reply form they are directed to the discussions page.
 This is not the correct page they should be directed to.
 They should be directed back to the discussions_thread.
-I had a lot of difficulty with this because the discussions thread also has object id in it's address.
+I had a lot of difficulty with this because the discussions thread also has an object id in it's address.
 I found it challenging to formulate a way to redirect the page back to the the discussions thread from the update_reply route.

 ## Deployment